apache/spark/docs/structured-streaming-programming-guide.md

 {% endhighlight %}

 - **Memory sink (for debugging)** - The output is stored in memory as an in-memory table.
-Both, Append and Complete output modes, are supported.
+Both, Append, Update and Complete output modes, are supported.
 This should be used for debugging purposes on low data volumes as the entire output is collected and stored in the driver's memory.
 Hence, use it with caution.